lambdaprime/jeval/src/resources/README.md

-**jeval** - command line Java code evaluator.
+**jeval** - command line Java code interpreter.
 It provides convenient way to use jshell without entering its interactive mode so you can execute Java code straight from the command line. *jeval* allows you to use Java same as you would use perl -e, bash -c, etc. It binds all standard streams to support piping and reading from stdin.
 With *jeval* you can execute complete Java shell scripts.

 lambdaprime <id.blackmesa@gmail.com>